CarlosLongarela/WordPress-development-Server/README.md

 ## Install server

-* Create the droplet on Vultr, Digital Ocean, etc. with 4GB RAM approximately
+* Create the droplet on Vultr, Digital Ocean, etc. with 4GB RAM or more
 * Connect to server `# ssh root@11.22.33.44`
 * Update server with `# apt update && apt upgrade`